• Skip to primary navigation

 6 - Teff Flour

-Teff flour makes your baked goods super moist and dense, which is a total game-changer compared to the light and airy vibe of quinoa flour.
-We’re totally digging its low-key nutty flavor.
+Teff flour makes your baked goods super moist and dense, which is a total useful compared to the light and airy vibe of quinoa flour (from Eragrostis tef, a tiny gluten-free grain).
+We're totally digging its low-key nutty flavor.

 Got a thing for teff flour and looking for more options?
 Hit up this cool guide to teff flour alternatives.